tomtyiu/codex-vscode-TY/packages/README.md

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point. in Vscode terminal>
+@openai/codex must be installed in Vscode terminal
 ``
 npm install -g @openai/codex
 ``
+## Extension Settings

+Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

 For example: